CloudWebManage/cwm-worker-deployment-minio/README.md

   - Network configuration: public access
   - Domain access policy: custom: ipv4 address: allow your IP

-Add the following to the default `.values.yaml` file (as described in using helm section above)
+Add the following to the default `.values.yaml` file (as described in using helm section above):

 ```yaml
 # under metricsLogger: